Michiana’s Most Comprehensive, Patient-Centered Minimally Invasive Procedures

 As part of our dedication to excellence in patient care, we offer the latest techniques for therapeutic intervention, fully utilizing the subspecialty expertise of our radiologists.
 In addition, we have access to the latest diagnostic imaging equipment and related services through our close affiliation with area hospitals.

-The following provides an overview of the various IR services we offer.
+The following provides an overview of some conditions we treat with various IR services.
 As interventional radiology techniques are innovated and perfected, you can count on X-Ray Consultants to remain at the forefront of this new and exciting field, responsibly making available highly effective, minimally invasive treatments designed to improve both outcomes and quality of life for your patients.
 As always, our physicians are able to manage the pre- and postoperative care through the clinic to the extent requested by the referring physician.

 Peripheral Artery Disease